I said I would test out Ilford XP2 C41 film cross processed in E6 and this is what I discovered.

 Both these images were over exposed by 2 stops and they have come out better than the frames I exposed correctly and by 1 stop.

-Some people might not like the look of these frames but I actually do.
+Some people might not like the look of these frames but I am actually pleased with the way they look.
 It is a way of making a night time scene during the day.
 Well worth exploring more with the rolls I have left and what subjects work with this technique and what doesn’t.

 10 July 2021 Have just discovered that Polaroid are producing a Black & Blue Duochrome 600 film which produces very similar end results as what I’m doing with the cross processing of Ilford XP2.